ARE BABY WIPES ANTIBACTERIAL?

 Coco-Glucoside.
 This is a gentle surfactant made by a chemical reaction between glucose and coconut oil-derived ingredients.
 It’s ideal for sensitive skin and used to support the cleansing power of the wipes, specifically in helping to remove oily molecules from fecal matter (less wiping!).

 Citric Acid.
-A mild, organic acid, citrus acid is effective at regulating the pH in our wipes, which supports healthy infant skin by helping to maintain its natural pH balance.
+A mild, organic acid, citric acid is effective at regulating the pH in our wipes, which supports healthy infant skin by helping to maintain its natural pH balance.
 Essentially, it helps to reduce the occurrence of diaper rash.

 Notice that this list doesn’t contain any germ killing disinfectants.
 This is because high-quality baby wipes are designed to do the job they’re made for – gently cleansing and nurturing the skin in baby’s diaper area, not killing germs.